luk036/ellipsoid-method/ell-review.md

                              & x \in \mathbb{D},
   \end{array}$$
 where $f_0(x)$ and $f_j(x)$ are "convex".
 Note that some design variables are discrete.
 The oracle looks for the nearby discrete solution $x_d$ of $x_c$ with the cutting-plane:
-$$ g^\top (x - x_d) + \beta \leq 0, \beta \geq 0, g \neq 0. $$
+$$ g^\mathsf{T} (x - x_d) + \beta \leq 0, \beta \geq 0, g \neq 0. $$
 Note that the cut may be a shallow cut.
 Suggestion: use different cuts as possible for each iteration (e.g. round-robin the evaluation of constraints).

 ![Lowpass ripple](ellipsoid.files/lowpass_ripple.pdf){#fig:lowpass_ripple}

 ### Example: Multiplierless FIR Filter Design

 However, there are still many filter design problems that are non-convex, such as multiplierless FIR filter design problems.
 Note that in [@fig:fir-strctr], each coefficient associates with a multiplier unit, which makes the filter power and area hungry, especially in Application Specific Integrated Circuits (ASIC).
 Fortunately, it can be implemented multiplierless if each coefficient is quantized and represented as a sum of Singed Power-of-Two (SPT).
 Such a coefficient can be uniquely represented by a Canonic Signed-Digit (CSD) code [@george1960csd] with the smallest number of non-zero digits.
 In such case, the multiplication is confined to add and shift operations.
-An example is shown in [@fig:multi-shift].
+An example is shown in @fig:multi-shift.
 A coefficient 0.65625 = 21/32 can be written as $2^{-1}+2^{-3}+2^{-5}$.
-Consequently, as shown in [@fig:shift], the multiplier can be replaced with three shifters and two adders which are with much lower cost.
+Consequently, as shown in @fig:shift, the multiplier can be replaced with three shifters and two adders which are with much lower cost.
 However, the coefficient quantization constraint, which is non-convex, makes convex optimization algorithm can not be directly applied.
 A similar scenario is considering the finite wordlength effect [@lim1982finite].

 Attracted by the benefits of the multiplierlessness, many efforts have been devoted to its design techniques.
 For its general problems, integer programming (e.g. [@kodek1980design; @lim1982finite; @lim1983fir; @lim1999signed]) can be implemented to achieve the optimal solution.
 However, it demands excessive computing resources.
 Other heuristic techniques, such as genetic algorithm [@xu1995design] and dynamic-programming-like method [@chen1999trellis], are also with low efficiency.
 Furthermore, if the quantization constraint is the only non-convex constraint in the design problem, a lower bound can be efficiently obtained by solving the relaxed problem [@davidson2010enriching].
 Then to make the solution feasible, it can be either rounded to the nearest CSD codes or treated as a starting point of a local search algorithm for a better solution [@kodek1981comparison].
 However, both of the methods can not guarantee the feasibility of the final solution.
 Besides, the local search problem is still non-convex.
 Therefore, the adopted algorithm could also be inefficient, such as branch-and-bound in [@kodek1981comparison].